johnosbb/CeaiveEditor/sentence_structure.md

 For example, a student attempting to write a cumulative sentence might write: "She went to the store, she bought some milk."
 In this sentence, "She went to the store" is an independent clause that can stand alone as a sentence.
 "She bought some milk" is also an independent clause.
 However, the student has joined the two independent clauses with only a comma, which is incorrect.

 In contrast, a correctly written cumulative sentence might look like this: "She went to the store, picking up some milk and bread on the way home, where she made a delicious dinner."
 In this sentence, "She went to the store" is the independent clause, and the phrases "picking up some milk and bread on the way home" and "where she made a delicious dinner" modify or add information to the main clause.
 None of the phrases can stand alone as a sentence, so a comma splice is not possible.

+#### Examples of Cululative Sentences

+- She walked into the room, greeted everyone with a smile, sat down on the couch, and began to share her story.
+- The sun was setting, casting a warm glow over the fields while the birds were chirping in the trees, and a gentle breeze rustled the leaves.
+- He opened the box, took out a shiny silver key, inserted it into the lock, turned it clockwise, and heard the satisfying click of the door unlocking.
+- He wept silently, after the custom of shamed and angry men, so that when the pursuit party came tumbling, pounding, scrabbling down the trail, past the fold in which he and Hillel stood concealed, he could hear the creak and rattle of their leather armor. - Michael Chabon: Gentlemen of the Road: A Tale of Adventure.
+- I am with the Eskimos on the tundra who are running after the click-footed caribou, running sleepless and dazed for days, running spread out in scraggling lines across the glacier-ground hummocks and reindeer moss, in sight of the ocean, under the long-shadowed pale sun, running silent all night long. -  Annie Dillard: Pilgrim at Tinker Creek.
+- The unwieldy provision carts, draught horses, and heavily armed knights kept the advance down to nine miles a day, the huge horde moving in three parallel columns, cutting broad highways of litter and devastation through an already abandoned countryside, many of the adventurers now travelling on foot, having sold their horses for bread or having slaughtered them for meat. - John Gardner: Life and Times of Chaucer.
+- The San Bernardino Valley lies only an hour east of Los Angeles by the San Bernardino Freeway but is in certain ways an alien place: Not the coastal California of the subtropical twilights and the soft westerlies off the Pacific but a harsher California, haunted by the Mojave just beyond the mountains, devastated by the hot dry Santa Ana wind that comes down through the passes at 100 miles an hour and whines through the eucalyptus windbreaks and works on the nerves. - Some Dreamers of the Golden Dream by Joan Didion.

 ### Left and Right Branching Sentences